Shortcuts

 It is a world of blue meltwater lakes, crevasses, glaciers, and more ice than you can possibly imagine!
 A world where hunters still stalk large game.
 A world in which the Northern Lights dance overhead during the winter months and can easily outshine the moon.
 A world that originated as a US air base (Sondrestrom Air Base) during WWII, and where you can still stay in refurbished ex-military barracks.

-If you want to visit Kangerlussuaq, you can fly from Copenhagen to Nuuk and then continue with a domestic flight to Kangerlussuaq, which takes only about 50 minutes.
+Alternatively, you can fly to Nuuk from Copenhagen and continue with a short domestic flight to Kangerlussuaq.
+This domestic flight takes only about 50 minutes.

 Kangerlussuaq is a year-round destination where you can observe musk oxen, visit the ice sheet, and go on scenic flights at almost any time.
 For other activities, the best times to visit are January – April (dog sledding, ice fishing, northern lights), March – April (winter hunting), May – September (hiking, kayaking, fishing), July – October (summer hunting), and October – January for off-season conferences.